A number of sightings of Eric Frein have been reported in rural Pennsylvania

 Area schools opened Tuesday for the first time since the middle of last week, although some school buses were kept off roads because of heavy police activity.
 There was increased security throughout the Pocono Mountain School District, and students would remain indoors, according to the district’s website.

-"This is an extremely difficult situation for our community," the website said.
-"Schools will be in session but, ultimately it is your decision as parents whether to send your children to school.
-The District will respect your decision and all absences will be excused and will not impact a student's perfect attendance."
+“This is an extremely difficult situation for our community,” the school district website said in announcing schools reopened Tuesday.
+“Schools will be in session but, ultimately it is your decision as parents whether to send your children to school.
+The District will respect your decision and all absences will be excused and will not impact a student’s perfect attendance.”

-On Wednesday, attendance in the 9,800-student district was up to 84% after dropping to 70% the day before.
-After-school athletic practices were moved indoors and home athletic competitions canceled.
+On Tuesday, attendance in the 9,800-student district was down about 30%, a school official said.
+After-school athletic practices were moved indoors, and home athletic competitions canceled.

 “I talked to a mom or two that hadn’t sent their children to school but wanted to know how things were going,” district spokeswoman Wendy Frable said.
 “Once I reassured them, they said they were considering sending their children to school.
 They’re concerned about the safety of the students.”